 - Young Carers: The school can make a referral for a child or young person who is a young carer to receive help and support and respite from their caring responsibilities.

-- Referrals to North Somerset Early Help: The school has members of staff who are trained in the North Somerset Early Help assessment.
+- Referrals to North Somerset Early Help: The school has members of staff who are experienced in accessing support for our families through the North Somerset 'FRONT DOOR' Team.
 All our Early Help is offered in partnership with parents and carers and consent is always gathered before the referral is completed.